-The Family Nurse Partnership is a programme for first time young mums under the age of 20.
-It delivers intensive home visiting, delivered by specially trained nurses.
+The is a programme for first time young mums and delivers intensive home visiting, delivered by specially trained nurses.

 Who can access the service?